Snapchat/KeyDB-docs/docs/config-file.md

 # LRU, LFU and minimal TTL algorithms are not precise algorithms but approximated
 # algorithms (in order to save memory), so you can tune it for speed or
 # accuracy.
-For default Redis will check five keys and pick the one that was
+For default KeyDB will check five keys and pick the one that was
 # used less recently, you can change the sample size using the following
 # configuration directive.
 #